cometbft/cometbft/docs/references/README.md

 ## Configuration Manual

-The [Configuration Manual](./config/README.md) is a reference manual describing all CometBFT configuration options.
+The [Configuration Manual](./config/README.md) is a reference manual describing CometBFT configuration options.
 It details all configuration files deployed and includes examples and best practices to ensure that CometBFT is deployed with optimal configuration.